 Parents Right To Know

-In compliance with the requirements of the Every Students Succeeds Act, Compass Collegiate Academy would like to inform you that you may request information about the professional qualifications of your student’s teacher(s) and/or other instructional staff members.
+In compliance with the requirements of the Every Students Succeeds Act, Compass Collegiate Academy would like to inform you that all parents may request information about the professional qualifications of their student’s teacher(s) and/or other instructional staff members.
 Read more.